Frequently Asked Questions

 4. Can I afford a Business Coach?

 The best way to understand if I can afford a coach is to consider what you need a coach for?
-The Molokini program starts with Discovery Session to assess where your immediate pain points are and what needs to be corrected before big changes can be made to propel the business forward.
+The Molokini program starts with a Discovery Session to assess where your immediate pain points are, and what needs to be corrected before big changes can be made to propel the business forward.
+This allows us to establish which program would suit you best.

-Ask yourself this question; can you afford not to have a coach to help you grow your business?
+Ask yourself this question; can you afford not to have Molokini Consulting help you grow your business?

 5. What is the difference between a Consultant and a Coach?